Published monthly by Japan Macro Advisors. Updated to the month of January 2017 (published on February 2nd, 2017)

 Recent data trend:

-The BoJ bought 9.4 trillion yen (book value) of JGBs in December 2016, down from 10 trillion in November 2016.
-The average maturity of JGB purchased in December increased from 7.8 years to 8.5 years.
+The BoJ bought 9.7 trillion yen (book value) of JGBs in January 2017, up from 9.4 trillion yen in December 2016.
+The average maturity of JGB purchased in January was 8.3 years

-In terms of the BoJ's market share in the JGB market, it renewed its new peak, again.
-In December 2016, the BoJ owned 41.3% of the JGB market, measured in value, and 36.8% measured in aggregate duration risk.
+In terms of the BoJ's market share in the JGB market, it renewed its peak, again.
+In January 2017, the BoJ owned 41.8% of the JGB market, measured in value, and 37.2% measured in aggregate duration risk.
 After its September decision, the BoJ is no longer committed to a quantitative target for the size of its JGB purchase.
 The pace of its JGB purchase were expected to gradually shrink, but the direction is now uncertain as the BoJ needs to restrain the yield curve from steepening in order to keep the 10 year yield at 0%.

 Brief overview of “JGBs held by BoJ”